-Srinagar Walks: When you get over with history, take a step forward and discover how the best of Kashmir’s handicrafts are crafted.
-Go on a guided walk through the old city with Srinagar Walks where you can see artisans at work, in their homes, and even enjoy a cup of kahwa with their families after buying a pashmina shawl or two at prices that are substantially lower than at the shops.
+When you get over with history, take a step forward and discover how the best of Kashmir’s handicrafts are crafted.
+Go on a guided walk through the old city with Srinagar Walks.
+You can see artisans at work, in their homes, and even enjoy a cup of kahwa with their families after buying a pashmina shawl or two at prices that are substantially lower than at the shops.

-Indira Gandhi Memorial Tulip Garden: It is among the recently added tourist attraction in Srinagar, attracting a lot of tourists since its inception.
+It is among the recently added tourist attractions in Srinagar, attracting many tourists since its inception.
 Sprawling across 29.6 acres, it is the largest tulips garden in Asia.
-With 20 lakh flowers of several varieties of tulips, the place looks magical as a painting.
+With 20 lakh flowers of several varieties of tulips, the place looks as magical as a painting.
 Its scenic backdrop filled with beautiful Dal Lake and majestic Zabarwan enhance its beauty further.

-Sonmarg: A must get away from Srinagar, you will be awestruck to see this mesmerising scenic place.
+A must-have getaway from Srinagar, you will be awestruck to see this mesmerising scenic place.
 Surrounded by glaciers and lakes, the place looks ethereal and an ideal destination for nature lovers.

-Gulmarg: Crowned as the 7th best skiing destination in Asia, it is a hub for winter sports in India.
-Along with enjoying the enchanting beauty of this place, you can satisfy your sports bug with various sports like tobogganing, snowboarding and heli-skiing.
-While visiting Gulmarg, you must try Gulmarg Gondola, world’s highest ropeway connecting Gulmarg to Mount Apharwat.
+Crowned as the 7th best skiing destination in Asia, it is a hub for winter sports in India.
+Along with enjoying the enchanting beauty of this place, you can satisfy the sports bug in you with tobogganing, snowboarding and heli-skiing, among other such sporting activities.
+While visiting Gulmarg, you must try Gulmarg Gondola, the world’s highest ropeway connecting Gulmarg to Mount Apharwat.

-Patnitop: A beautiful hill station famous for its scenic surroundings, it’s another great getaway from Srinagar.
-Located in the Udhampur district, near Pir Panjal range, this place boats of beautiful locations and landmarks attracting many tourists every year.
+A beautiful hill station famous for its scenic surroundings, it’s another great getaway from Srinagar.
+Located in the Udhampur district, near Pir Panjal range, this place boasts of beautiful locations and landmarks attracting many tourists every year.